-At the heart of all of these government regulations is a focus on ensuring the security and confidentiality of customer information.
-To that end, financial institutions must possess the ability to anticipate and respond to a broad range of threats while also taking steps to comply with increasingly onerous and complicated laws and regulations.
+At the heart of all of these government regulations is a focus on ensuring the security and confidentiality of customer data and information.
+To that end, companies from the financial sector must possess the ability to anticipate and respond to a broad range of threats while also taking steps to comply with increasingly onerous and complicated laws and regulations.

 Without a formal security operations center (SOC), centralizing compliance management and optimizing threat detection and response are extremely difficult.
 Instead of creating and staffing a SOC from the ground up or attempting to identify, integrate, and train security personnel, many financial institutions enlist third parties that employ teams of security operations experts.